🌿 Free packing list & budget map — grab yours below

 Magnetic Island — Backpacker Favourite

-Ferry + guided wildlife tour combos are excellent value.
-Rock wallabies, koalas, snorkel trails and short walks between gorgeous bays — all in one affordable package from Townsville.
+Ferry + guided wildlife tour combos are exceptional value from Townsville.
+Rock wallabies, wild koalas, snorkel trails, and stunning bays — the most diverse wildlife experience per dollar in Queensland.

 Magnetic Island →